 Do you know what sets successful managers apart?
 A lot actually, but one of their main traits is the ability to set the right goals, clearly communicate them, and eventually turn them into reality.

-That’s why a management tool such as OKRs is steadily gaining popularity over the past years.
-Putting it in practice, however, can be a challenge.
+That’s why a management tool such as OKR has been steadily gaining popularity over the 21st century.
+Putting it into practice, however, can be a challenge.

-In the following paragraphs, we will briefly explain what is OKRs and show you how combining them with Portfolio Kanban in Kanbanize will help you align strategy and execution.
+In the following paragraphs, we will briefly explain what are OKRs and show you how combining them with Portfolio Kanban in Kanbanize can help you align strategy and execution.

 OKRs stands for “Objectives and Key Results”.
 It’s a famous goal-setting framework (used by companies such as Google, Amazon, Dell, etc.) whose main purpose is to bring organizational alignment.